Positive Behavior Interventions and Supports for Youth At-Risk and Involved in Juvenile Corrections

 Why “positive” support for “bad” kids?

 Over 170,000 youth in the US are being held in short-term juvenile detention facilities or incarcerated in long-term juvenile correctional facilities.
 Many more are in community-based residential and day treatment or alternative education settings as an alternative to incarceration.
 Although most people assume that youth are placed in these programs because of their antisocial and delinquent behavior, many are placed because of “status offenses”—acts that wouldn’t be considered criminal if committed by adults.
 Furthermore, this large population of youth is characterized by numerous and complex needs.
 For example, 50 to 75% of approximately 170,000 incarcerated youth are estimated to have one or more mental health disorders and 30 to 50% are estimated to have educational disabilities.
 Many of these youth lack basic academic, social, and problem-solving skills, and have histories of physical, sexual, and substance abuse.
-Current zero tolerance and get-tough policies in schools focus on punishment to address problem behavior, which effectively start these youth along the school-to-prison pipeline.
+Current zero tolerance and get-tough policies in schools focus on punishment to address problem behavior, which effectively start these youths along the school-to-prison pipeline.
 When they become incarcerated, they enter a world of even greater intolerance and a focus on security that overrides their need for treatment and positive growth experiences.

 How is positive behavior support provided to these youth?